niess/pumas-luajit/docs/docs/api/simulation/Context.md

 <div markdown="1" class="shaded-box fancy">
 ## Context.medium

-Get the medium corresponding to a given Monte Carlo [State](State.md) for the current [Geometry](../Geometry.md).
+Get the medium corresponding to a given point [Coordinates](../Coordinates.md) or for a at a given Monte Carlo [State](State.md) position for the current [Geometry](../Geometry.md).
 {: .justify}